 Is Migration Difficult?

 Some people wrongfully considered Magento 2 an upgrade of the previous version, but this is far from the truth.
-You might have noticed that the word ‘upgrade' is nowhere to be seen when it comes to switching from Magento 1 to 2, the word ‘migration' is used instead.
+Migration is used instead of “upgrade” when migrating from Magento 1 to 2.
 This is simply because switching to Magento 2 is not a simple upgrade.
 It is just like migration.
 In simplest terms, you will have to carry all of your data and take it to a different platform.
 A lot of things will have to be designed again.

 This migration will also affect your SEO setup.
 Once you migrate to Magento 2; the metadata templates, cross-links, and custom URL formats might get completely lost.
 This means that the entire SEO setup will have to be re-optimized.
 In order to get things back in place, you can take help from an SEO specialist.